nearinj/Denoiser-Comparison/Config/Trim/README.md

 ### About the Config Files
 All study folders contain three different configuration files named High.txt, Med.txt, and Low.txt.
-There names are in accordance with the strigency to be used when filtering the fastq files.
-Each new line in the config file is taken in as a variable in the Trim.sh script the order that it is seen (i.e line 1 = variable $1).
+There names are in accordance with the stringency to be used when filtering the fastq files.
+Each new line in the config file is taken in as a variable in the Trim.sh script in the order that it is seen (i.e line 1 = variable $0).

 Line 1: Legacy variable that is no longer used